 Community Justice Group Program

-The second report of the independent evaluation of the Queensland Community Justice Group Program is now available.
-The evaluation is being conducted by Myuma, a social enterprise owned and managed by the Indjalandji-Dhidhanu people of north-west Queensland.
-Annual Report 2 represents the second phase of the CJG evaluation, providing a detailed picture of the scope and quality of outputs being delivered by the Community Justice Group program.
+The final report of the independent evaluation of the Queensland Community Justice Group Program is now available.
+The evaluation was conducted by Myuma, a social enterprise owned and managed by the Indjalandji-Dhidhanu people of north-west Queensland.
+The final report represents the third phase of the CJG evaluation, focusing on assessing the outcomes and impacts from CJGs’ activities.
+The three-year evaluation provides an analysis of how CJGs support and empower their communities to reduce contact with the criminal justice system and support community members to navigate justice processes.
 It documents the breadth of work being undertaken by CJGs across the state, and shares recommendations for strengthening the overall program moving forward.

 Read the second report of the evaluation of the Community Justice Group Program: Phase 2 Report Evaluation of Community Justice Groups (PDF, 3.8 MB)